Investment Strategy

 AI-enabled innovations can help energy systems by producing data insights that spur action.
 “Smart” grids and meters that generate, digest and consume data can predict maintenance needs, forecast supply and demand and detect potential outages before they happen, lifting efficiency.3

 Yet AI taxes resources.
 AI models are energy intensive—moreso as they grow in complexity.
-A query using generative AI (which produces novel, human-like output in text, image and video) consumes three to thirty times more energy than a Google search.4 And that usage might triple this decade.
+A query using generative AI (which produces novel, human-like output in text, image and video) consumes three to 30 times more energy than a Google search.4 And that usage might triple this decade.

 Then there’s water: The supercomputers (and other infrastructure) powering AI need millions of gallons for cooling.5 That costs companies, and challenges their sustainability efforts.
 Risk is growing in this area.
 Yet we see leading companies taking concrete steps toward improvement.